Canada-Brazil relations

 Bilateral relations

-Canada and Brazil enjoy a multifaceted relationship advanced through bilateral mechanisms anchored by a Foreign Minister-led Strategic Partnership Dialogue.
+Canada and Brazil enjoy a growing strategic partnership advanced through bilateral mechanisms and anchored by a Foreign Minister-led Strategic Partnership Dialogue.
 The fourth edition of the Dialogue was held in 2023 in Brasilia, and focused on key areas of collaboration, including ensuring peace and security, protecting the environment, promoting democracy, safeguarding human and Indigenous rights, and strengthening and reforming the rules-based international order.

-High-level government-to-government mechanisms that support Canada and Brazil’s commercial relationship include a Joint Economic Trade Council, a Consultative Committee on Agriculture, and a Joint Committee on Science, Technology and Innovation.
-Mechanisms for additional bilateral discussions with Brazil include Political-Military Talks and Parliamentary “Friendship Groups” that exist in Brazil’s Congress and Canada’s Parliament.
+High-level government-to-government mechanisms that support Canada and Brazil’s commercial and bilateral relationship include a Joint Committee on Science, Technology and Innovation, the Political-Military Talks, and Parliamentary “Friendship Groups” that exist in Brazil’s Congress and Canada’s Parliament.

-The strong security and defence links between Canada and Brazil have been established through cooperation on United Nations peacekeeping and promoting the women, peace and security agenda.
-Given Brazil’s importance as a regional player, and an increased role in regional peace support operations, Brazil is a key partner in the hemisphere for the Department of National Defence and the Canadian Armed Forces.
-In June 2023, Canada and Brazil signed a Defence Cooperation Agreement.
+The strong security and defence links between Canada and Brazil have been established through cooperation on United Nations peacekeeping and promotion of the women, peace and security agenda.
+Given Brazil’s importance as a regional player and role in regional peace support operations, Brazil is a key partner in the hemisphere for the Department of National Defence and the Canadian Armed Forces.
+In February 2025, the Canada and Brazil Defence Cooperation Agreement entered into force, followed by Political-Military talks in May 2025.

 Environmental protection and climate action